15 Companies With Incredible Employee Perks

 What they do: 3M Company produces a variety of products ranging from adhesives to electronics to medical products.
 The company includes brands such as Post-it, Scotch, and Ace.

 Employee Perks: 3M offers a variety of perks to keep employees mentally and physically healthy.
 They offer smoking cessation, weight management, and stress management programs.
-The office also contains an on-site pharmacy, medical clinic, and fitness center.
+The office also contains an on-site pharmacy, medical clinic, and a fitness center.
 Employees can also take advantage of the company’s child and elder care consulting services.

 Headquarters: New York, New York